 Laura Geisler, Steven Sasseville, Carsten Scheele

-Phone: +49 (0)69 15 04 66 000
+Tel.: +49 (0)69 15 04 66 000

 Types of data processed:

-- Meta/communication data (e.g. device information, IP addresses).
+- Meta/communication data (e.g., device information, IP addresses)

-As a matter of principle, no special categories of personal data are processed unless they are supplied by users for processing, e.g. entered into online forms.
+Processing of special categories of data (Art.
+9(1) GDPR): In principle, no special categories of personal data are processed unless they are provided by users, e.g. when entering data in online forms.

-Categories of data subjects affected by processing:
+Categories of data subjects:

 - Customers, interested parties and business partners

-- Visitors to and users of the website
+- Visitors and users of the website

 Purposes of processing:

-1. Relevant legal grounds
+1. Relevant legal basis

 3. Security measures

-4. Cooperation with contract processors and third parties
+4. Cooperation with processors and third parties

-1. If, in the course of our processing, we disclose data to other persons and companies (processors or third parties), transfer them to such persons or companies or otherwise grant them access to the data, this will only be done on the basis of legal permission (e.g. if transfer of the data to third parties, such as payment service providers, is necessary for the performance of the contract in accordance with Article 6 (1b) GDPR), if you have given your consent, if a legal basis or obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosting services etc.).
+1. If, in the course of our processing, we disclose data to other persons and companies (order processors or third parties), transmit it to them or otherwise grant them access to the data, this shall only be done on the basis of legal permission (e.g. if a transfer of the data to third parties, such as payment service providers, is necessary for the performance of the contract pursuant to Art.
+6 para.
+1 lit. b DSGVO), you have consented, a legal basis or obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).

 5. Transfers to third countries